2024–25 College Football Playoff: Rose Bowl

-The second part of the New Year's Day quarterfinal tripleheader matched No. 1 and Big Ten champion Oregon, making their second CFP appearance, against Ohio State.
+The second part of the New Year's Day quarterfinal doubleheader matched No. 1 and Big Ten champion Oregon, making their second CFP appearance, against Ohio State.
 Entering the game, the Buckeyes led the series 9–2, including two previous Rose Bowl wins (1958 and 2010) and the 2015 (inaugural) CFP National Championship game.

-Ohio State began the game with the ball and scored on the third play from scrimmage with a 45-yard Will Howard pass to Jeremiah Smith.
+Ohio State began the game with the ball and scored on their third play with a 45-yard Will Howard pass to Jeremiah Smith.
 Oregon went three-and-out on each of their first two drives and also punted to end their third drive, while the Buckeyes doubled their lead on a 42-yard pass from Howard to Emeka Egbuka and stretched their lead with a 46-yard Jayden Fielding field goal.
-From there, Oregon continued with a turnover on downs and two further three-and-outs, while Ohio State scored two additional touchdowns and added another field goal to take a 34–0 lead.
+From there, Oregon continued with a turnover on downs and two further three-and-outs, while Ohio State scored two additional touchdowns by Smith and TreVeyon Henderson and added another field goal to take a 34–0 lead.
 Oregon concluded the quarter with a 5-yard touchdown pass from Dillon Gabriel to Traeshon Holden; the two-point try was successful, making the halftime score 34–8.

-Oregon opened the second half with another touchdown, this time on a 2-yard Noah Whittington rush; after a punt by each team, Ohio State responded with an 8-yard TreVeyon Henderson touchdown rush to cap a 6-play drive.
+Oregon opened the second half with another touchdown, this time on a 2-yard Noah Whittington rush.
+After a punt by each team, Ohio State responded with an 8-yard Henderson touchdown rush to cap a 6-play drive.
 Each team's next drive ended in another punt, both after four plays, before Oregon drove from their own 49-yard line in ten plays to score on a 27-yard pass from Gabriel to Holden.
 Oregon opted to attempt another two-point conversion, which was unsuccessful.
 This was the final scoring play of the contest; Ohio State punted twice more, Oregon punted once more, and the game concluded with a 41–21 Ohio State win.